shanjcu/web-framework/docs/jcu-customisations/introduction.md

 application responsive, see the main [Bootstrap Introduction](../../getting-started/introduction) for more details.

-Your application is likely far more complicated, by the fundamentals remain the same -- you need to serve CSS/JavaScript/images and link these into your pages.
+Your application is likely a lot more complicated, by the fundamentals remain the same -- you need to serve CSS/JavaScript/images and link these into your pages.
 For more theming strategies, see [Application Theming](../application-theming).